Skip to main content

 Call 911 now if someone is in danger, has a medical emergency, or may be seriously harmed.

-• Elder abuse, neglect, or exploitation: Call Protective Services for the Elderly at 1-888-385-4225 during state business hours.
+• Elder abuse, neglect, or exploitation: Connecticut’s Protective Services page says to call 1-888-385-4225 during state business hours for concerns about a person age 60 or older.
 After hours, weekends, or state holidays, call 2-1-1.
-Connecticut explains this on its Protective Services page for older adults age 60 or older.

 • Mental health crisis: Call or text 988 for the Suicide and Crisis Lifeline.